cloudify-cosmo/cloudify-stage/widgets/topology/README.md

 ### Presentation

 Each of the blueprint's nodes is displayed as a square container that can contain other nodes.
 Each node has a name, and an icon (upper right corner) to indicate its [node type](https://docs.cloudify.co/latest/developer/blueprints/spec-node-types).

 [Relationships](https://docs.cloudify.co/latest/developer/blueprints/spec-relationships) between nodes are indicated with arrows that start at the connected node and end at the target node.

 The number of node instances is marked in a bullet beside the node's type icon.

 Each node is provided with an icon (top left corner).
-For built-in node types it is Cloudify logo.
+For built-in node types it is the Cloudify logo.
 For node types coming from [plugins](https://docs.cloudify.co/latest/developer/blueprints/spec-plugins) it is an icon selected during plugin upload (setting plugin icon is optional, by default a plug icon is used).
 See [Plugins widget](https://docs.cloudify.co/latest/working_with/console/widgets/plugins) or [Plugins Catalog widget](https://docs.cloudify.co/latest/working_with/console/widgets/pluginsCatalog) for more details.

 For **Component** nodes you can also see bottom right corner icons showing all plugins used by the component's internal nodes.

 ![Topology - multi plugins](https://docs.cloudify.co/latest/images/ui/widgets/topology-widget_multi-plugins.png)